Personal Representatives in Virginia Probate Cases

 When somebody qualifies as an executor or personal representative of an estate, their general duties include marshaling the assets, paying any legally enforceable debts, filing income tax returns, and distributing the remaining assets of a loved one who has passed away according to the laws of the Commonwealth of Virginia or pursuant to their last will and testament.

 The personal representative must also provide notice to certain individuals who are entitled to such notice.
-Virginia law details what information any required notice must contain and the manner in which such notice must be reported to the court.
-In certain cases, an inventory and accounting of all assets is also required.
-In Virginia, an order of priority is typically used when an individual dies without a last will and testament.
+State law details what information any required notice must contain and the manner in which such notice must be reported to the court.
+In certain cases, an inventory and accounting of all assets are also required.
+In NoVa, an order of priority is typically used when an individual dies without a last will and testament.
 This order of priority details who may be qualified to serve as a personal representative.
 It can be a complicated process appointing a personal representative in Virginia probate cases, and an experienced probate attorney will be essential help in the process.

 Qualifying as a Personal Representative

-To qualify as personal representative, executor, or administrator in the Commonwealth of Virginia, someone 18 years of age or older and able to be bonded, if bonding is required, may serve as a special administrator.
+To qualify as a personal representative, executor, or administrator in the Commonwealth of Virginia, someone 18 years of age or older and able to be bonded, if bonding is required, may serve as a special administrator.
 A qualified individual may be a resident or non-resident of Virginia.
-However, if they are a non-resident, they will be required to bring a resident of Virginia with them to co-qualify.
+However, if they are a non-resident, they will be required to bring a resident of NoVa with them to co-qualify.
 They must also establish to the clerk of the court that they are capable of fulfilling the duties of a personal representative.

 In some circumstances, institutions such as banks or trust companies also serve in as personal representatives in the Commonwealth of Virginia.